techidaily/site-instagram-videos/source/_posts/new-the-ultimate-guide-to-engagement-mastering-instagram-stories.md

 ![](https://images.wondershare.com/filmora/article-images/add-text-to-instagram.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5EKBEujWCw4?si=PwVvvervi8OrYaEA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You can also add text to make your Instagram Stories more attractive.
 Tap on the 'Aa' icon on the extreme right corner of your screen (in Instagram camera) and start typing.
 You can change the font style by tapping the style available on top of the screen, as well as select the color of the 'Text'.
 You can also tag people in 'Text' by typing '@' and then the handle name of the person, then click on their image.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Add color overlays